MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sysupdate-windows-updates.md

 > [!NOTE]
 > For Windows 10 RS4-20H1, deploy a Windows LCU from May 2021 or newer to get Microsoft Edge.
 For more information, see [Windows 10 update history](https://support.microsoft.com/topic/windows-10-update-history-1b6aac92-bf01-42b5-b158-f80c6d93eb11)

+> [!IMPORTANT]
+> If you need updates not listed here, please run Windows Update or contact your administrator.

 ## See also